-The temple was also enlisted as the UNESCO World Heritage Site in 1979 A.D.
-That is now turned into a very popular touristic destination.
+The temple was also enlisted as a UNESCO World Heritage Site in 1979 A.D.
+That has now turned into a very popular touristic destination.

 This municipality has never been a municipality before.
 On February 27, 2073, with a merger of the two municipalities named Changu Narayan and Nagarkot municipalities, the former municipality was formed.
 There are now 9 wards.

 The most popular figures in the municipality are the Temple of Changu Narayan and the Nagarkot.
 Both of them lie on the top of the hills.
 Since the altitude range of the municipality is 1372 to 2191m, it has a cool, preferable climate.
 In particular, it is perfect for hikes.

 The total population of the municipality is 55,430, according to the records of the 2011 Nepal Census.
 That somehow also clarifies that it has fewer people than the Bhaktapur Municipality though it is very large in area.